Xynash/Spectra/README.md

 ---

 ## 👁️ What Is SPECTRA?

-SPECTRA is a **codebase onboarding tool**.
-Drop in a GitHub URL.
-It reads the repository's structure, asks an LLM to organise it into a 4-tier architecture map, and lets you click through every part in plain English.
+(In the simplest words possible)

+Imagine you walk into a giant library with a million books, no shelves labelled, no librarian around.
+You'd feel lost.

+**SPECTRA is the librarian.**

+You hand it a GitHub link.
+It walks through every room (folder) and every book (file), and draws you a simple map: *"this is the big picture, these are the main sections, these are the smaller rooms inside them, and here's exactly which book to open first."*

+Then, if you're still confused, you can just **ask it a question in plain English** — and now, it doesn't just guess from the book titles.
+It actually **opens the books and reads them** before answering.

 <img width="1855" height="915" alt="image" src="https://github.com/user-attachments/assets/51eefe43-6a1e-49b0-973d-3aa4af8aab6e" />